Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Assessment of the Compatibility with Emission Models

-As mentioned above, the spectra with $(E_{\rm p}, \alpha_{\rm max})$-values lying above the SCS line can be expected to have a higher probability of having a photospheric origin.
-However, how big this probability is can only be answered by model comparison of the physical models, for instance, through Bayesian evidences.
-In any case, for spectra close to the SCS line, a model comparison will be inconclusive, since both models can produce similar spectra (over the observed energy range). \citet{Acuner2020} investigated this point quantitatively and found that a photospheric preference can be claimed, with great confidence, only for spectra with $\alpha \sim > -0.5$, as long as the data has a high significance.
-To illustrate this point, we perform the Bayesian model comparison for two example timebins in GRB150330 (at 1.4 s and 137.0 s).
-We calculate the Bayesian evidences for the non-dissipative photosphere spectrum, $Z_{\rm NDP}$, and the evidence for the the slow-cooled synchrotron spectrum $Z_{\rm SCS}$.
+As mentioned above, the spectra with $(E_{\rm p}, \alpha_{\rm max})$ values lying above the SCS line can be expected to have a higher probability of having a photospheric origin.
+However, how big this probability is can only be answered by a model comparison of the physical models, for instance, through Bayesian evidence.
+In any case, for spectra close to the SCS line, a model comparison will be inconclusive, since both models can produce similar spectra (over the observed energy range). \citet{Acuner2020} investigated this point quantitatively and found that a photospheric preference can be claimed, with great confidence, only for spectra with $\alpha \sim > -0.5$, as long as the data have a high significance.
+To illustrate this point, we perform the Bayesian model comparison for two example time bins in GRB150330 (at 1.4 and 137.0 s).
+We calculate the Bayesian evidence for the NDP spectrum, $Z_{\rm NDP}$, and the evidence for the the slow-cooled synchrotron spectrum, $Z_{\rm SCS}$.
 As shown in \citet{Acuner2020}, a log-evidence difference of $\ln Z_{NDP}/\ln Z_{SCS} \gtrsim 2$ indicates that the NDP spectrum is preferred, while if the ratio is less than -2, the SCS spectrum is the preferred model.
-For the 1.4 s time bin, $\alpha = -0.24$ and we find that $\ln Z_{NDP}/\ln Z_{SCS} = 33.6$, strongly favouring a photospheric origin.
-Correspondingly, the 137.0 s timebin, which has $\alpha = -0.9$, we find that $\ln Z_{NDP}/\ln Z_{SCS} < -78.9$, strongly favouring a SCS origin (in the comparison between these two specific models).
-This shows again that the $\alpha$-value can be used to make an approximate model comparison, in order to identify the preferred model, which is sufficient for the present study.
-A full model comparison investigation based on Bayesian evidences is beyond the scope of this paper.
+For the 1.4 s time bin, $\alpha = -0.24$, and we find that $\ln Z_{NDP}/\ln Z_{SCS} = 33.6$, strongly favoring a photospheric origin.
+Correspondingly, the 137.0 s time bin, which has $\alpha = -0.9$, we find that $\ln Z_{NDP}/\ln Z_{SCS} < -78.9$, strongly favoring an SCS origin (in the comparison between these two specific models).
+This shows again that the $\alpha$ value can be used to make an approximate model comparison in order to identify the preferred model, which is sufficient for the present study.
+A full model comparison investigation based on Bayesian evidence is beyond the scope of this paper.